-The State is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
+The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
 Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
 If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

 - a.
-Provide the inspection period: From $\frac{6/1/2012}{MM/DD/YY}$ to $\frac{7/31/2012}{MM/DD/YY}$ - b.
+If Yes, describe how and when this change was communicated to SAMHSA - b.
+Provide the inspection period: From 06/21/18 to 08/01/18 MM/DD/YY MM/DD/YY - c.
 Provide the number of youth inspectors used in the current inspection year:

-NOTE: If the State uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.
+NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.